Grave Robbing for Mystery Writers

 Cemeteries are the perfect spot to dig up some inspiration

 The hushed atmosphere that descends when you step through the cemetery gates never fails to set the imagination in motion.
 Strolling through rows of crumbling headstones, you’ll come across all kinds of unanswered questions to spark your creativity.
-Next time you’re feeling stuck, take a walk through your local cemetery & see what creeps up on you.
+Next time you’re feeling stuck, take a walk through your local cemetery and see what creeps up on you.

 Unearth unique character names